mcorino/wxRuby3/README.md

 Anyone who is familiar with wxWidgets should feel right at home since the API may be Ruby-fied, it is still easily recognizable (but being Ruby-fied allowing for elegant and compact coding).
-And for those that do not have previous experience, do not fear, wxRuby3 comes with detailed [documentation](https://mcorino.github.io/wxRuby3/file.00_starting.html) and lots of examples and tests.
+And for those that do not have previous experience, do not fear, wxRuby3 comes with an extensive [User Guide](https://github.com/mcorino/wxRuby3/wiki/User-Guide-%3A-Introduction) and detailed [reference documentation](https://mcorino.github.io/wxRuby3) and lots of examples and tests.

 ```ruby
 require 'wx'